Disorders of Sex Development

 Girl babies with this condition have male sex organs.
 The condition is caused by a

 lack of a certain enzyme in the adrenal gland.
-It is the most common cause of atypical
+It's the most common cause of atypical

 genitalia in newborns.